eigerco/polka-storage/docs/glossary.md

 The process of penalizing network participants, including [validators](#validators), [nominators](#nominators), and [collators](#collator), for various protocol violations.
-These violations could include producing invalid blocks, equivocation (double signing), or other malicious activities.
+These violations could include producing invalid blocks, equivocation (double signing), inability of the [Storage Provider](#storage-provider) to [prove](#proofs) that the data is stored and maintained as promised, or other malicious activities.
 As a result of slashing, participants may face a reduction in their [staked](#staking) funds or other penalties depending on the severity of the violation.

 ### Slot Auction